Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-22-strategic-stacking-with-dollar-cost-averaging-in-precious-metals.md

 image: https://lh3.googleusercontent.com/pw/ABLVV84eIljAGddRG2B2hP3w6MYj4Nhd-yBAf2nRXL1cjw2v4L5OJByvJ5mRLDBoIRNji2Pitt1Tmv22aysSiaPiM6ORAbEcW5DLJZD5VCHjG0OAYGocS3hw_hcQ-gP_-4VLmNO9Av9nc-pbuYtlaheFGVhN=w3000-h2000-s-no?authuser=0
 ---

-# Strategic Stacking with Dollar-Cost Averaging in Precious Metals

 ## Introduction

 Dollar-Cost Averaging (DCA) is applied in many types of investments, such as buying stocks or crypto.
 DCA is a financial strategy that consists of investing a consistent amount at regular intervals.
 As a result, it reduces the amount of risk, especially in those assets with prices that experience significant fluctuations.